ieshan/nakusp/README.md

 )

 func main() {
-	// Create a new Nakusp2 instance with default settings n := NewNakusp2(nil, nil)
+	// Create a new Nakusp instance with default settings n := NewNakusp(nil, nil)

 	// Define a handler for a task handler := models.Handler{